 Credit risk mitigation is an essential component of our credit risk management.
 We use various risk mitigation techniques designed to reduce risk and minimize our losses in the event an obligor defaults.
-The most common mitigants that we use in our operations include collateral in the form of cash, investment grade securities, residential and commercial property, and other financial agreements such as loss sharing agreements, netting and third-party guarantees.
+The most common mitigants that we use in our operations include collateral in the form of cash, investment grade securities, commercial property and other financial agreements such as loss sharing agreements, netting and third-party guarantees.
 The quality standards outlined in our underwriting policies remain the foundation for credit risk management and credit risk mitigation techniques supplement them by providing an alternative source of repayment.

 In our secured loan portfolio, we have recourse to pledged collateral such as physical property or other financial assets that enable us to recover a portion of the contractual amount due in the event of a default.
-Assets that qualify as collateral include cash, securities, personal property such as vehicles, and residential and commercial real estate property.
-We also have certain credit card partnership arrangements that contain loss sharing provisions with our partners.
+Assets that qualify as collateral include cash, securities, personal property such as vehicles and commercial real estate property.
+We also have certain credit card partnership arrangements that contain loss sharing provisions.
 The loss severity and the amount of credit reserves that are attributable to these portfolios are reduced based on the loss sharing amount due from the partners.